Oskar-Ciebien/Timetable_Application/README.md

 My project will be developed using React Native.
 It will be a Timetable Application, which will have security features to protect the timetable from being tampered with.

+## Requirements

+In order to successfully run this project.
+You will need some required technologies.

+- npm - Version: 8.1.3
+- Node - Version: 16.13.0
+- Android Studio (Android Emulator) - At least Android 6 or above.
+(The emulator used in this project was Google Pixel 4XL with Android 11).
+- The other required packages will install after **npm start** command was run.

 ## How to run this Project

 In order to run this project, please follow the steps outlined below: